Top tips for Veterinary Medicine applications

 2. Be prepared to work hard

-As you might expect, becoming a vet does not just happen.
-The sheer quantity of work required to get onto a course and pass veterinary exams is astonishing.
+As you might expect, becoming a vet doesn't just happen.
+A lot of work is needed to get onto a course and pass veterinary exams.
 Louise sat 12 exams in her first year of undergraduate study.
 Of these exams, some were practical tests, others theory, and others laboratory-based anatomy.
 She had smaller coursework pieces to complete as well.

 The workload is immense, but if you have the passion and determination, there’s no reason for you not to become a top vet.